THIS DRUG SHOULD BE ADMINISTERED BY ADEQUATELY TRAINED INDIVIDUALS FAMILIAR WITH ITS ACTIONS, CHARACTERISTICS, AND HAZARDS.

 The most frequent adverse reaction to nondepolarizing blocking agents as a class consists of an extension of the drug's pharmacological action beyond the time period needed.
 This may vary from skeletal muscle weakness to profound and prolonged skeletal muscle paralysis resulting in respiration insufficiency or apnea.

-Inadequate reversal of the neuromuscular blockade is possible with vecuronium as with all curariform drugs.
+Inadequate reversal of the neuromuscular blockade is possible with vecuronium bromide as with all curariform drugs.
 These adverse reactions are managed by manual or mechanical ventilation until recovery is judged adequate.
-Little or no increase in intensity of blockade or duration of action with vecuronium is noted from the use of thiobarbiturates, narcotic analgesics, nitrous oxide, or droperidol. see OVERDOSE for discussion of other drugs used in anesthetic practice which also cause respiratory depression.
+Little or no increase in intensity of blockade or duration of action with vecuronium bromide is noted from the use of thiobarbiturates, narcotic analgesics, nitrous oxide, or droperidol.
+See OVERDOSAGE for discussion of other drugs used in anesthetic practice which also cause respiratory depression.

-Prolonged to profound extensions of paralysis and/or muscle weakness as well as muscle atrophy have been reported after long-term use to support mechanical ventilation in the intensive care unit (see PRECAUTIONS).
-The administration of vecuronium has been associated with rare instances of hypersensitivity reactions (bronchospasm, hypotension and/or tachycardia, sometimes associated with acute urticaria or erythema); (see CLINICAL PHARMACOLOGY).
+Prolonged to profound extensions of paralysis and/or muscle weakness as well as muscle atrophy have been reported after long-term use to support mechanical ventilation in the intensive care unit (see PRECAUTIONS, Long Term Use in I.C.U.).
+The administration of vecuronium bromide has been associated with rare instances of hypersensitivity reactions (bronchospasm, hypotension and/or tachycardia, sometimes associated with acute urticaria or erythema); (see also CLINICAL PHARMACOLOGY).

 Vecuronium is well tolerated without clinically significant prolongation of neuromuscular blocking effect in patients with renal failure who have been optimally prepared for surgery by dialysis.
 Under emergency conditions in anephric patients some prolongation of neuromuscular blockade may occur; therefore, if anephric patients cannot be prepared for non-elective surgery, a lower initial dose of vecuronium should be considered.